The hardware and bandwidth for this mirror is donated by METANET, the Webhosting and Full Service-Cloud Provider.

 cdfmax <- pmaxmultinom(x = xseq, size = n, prob = probs)

-CDF of the minimum for a multinomial distribution
+CDF of the multinomial minimum at specified points

 Description